oar-team/kameleon/docs/source/getting_started.rst

     [engine]: Press [o] to switch to out_context shell
     [engine]: answer ? [c/a/l/o]:

 This is the interactive prompt of Kameleon.
-It is a powerful tool because if something wrong happen, anytime during the build process, it appears and give you a chance to fix the problem.
+It is a powerful tool that offers you the possibility to fix a problem if something goes wrong during the build process.
-For now, the problem is that the ``qemu-img`` binary is missing.
+For this example, the problem is due to the missing ``qemu-img`` binary.
 So you have to install it on your ``out`` context (to read more about context see the :doc:`context` page).
-Just push the ``o`` button and ``Enter``.
+Just type the ``o`` key and ``Enter``.
 Now you are logged in your out context.
 If you are on a Debian based system install the missing package::